hslu-ige-laes/lora-devices-ttn/docs/sensors/emu-professional-II.md

 - [LoRa Payload Generator to configure meter](https://www.emuag.ch/files/software/Lora-Payload-Generator.html)

 ## Ordering Info

+**Variant 3/5 (current transformers):**
-- Meter: `P21A000LE` - EMU Professional II 3/5 LoRa interne und externe Antenne (SMA)
+- Meter: `P21A000LE` - EMU Professional II 3/5 LoRa internal and external antenna (SMA)
 -	Clamps: 3x 942226 TQ40-C 250/1°
+-	Antenna: 12417 LoRa antenna

+**Variant 3/100 (direct measurement up to 100A):**
+- Meter: `P20A000LE` - EMU Professional II 3/100 LoRa internal and external antenna (SMA)
--	Antenna: 12417 Antenne LoRa
+- Antenna: 12417 LoRa antenna

 ---
 ## Device specific Information

 - Don't forget to select "Class C device" when adding to TTN
 - go to [LoRa Payload Generator to configure meter](https://www.emuag.ch/files/software/Lora-Payload-Generator.html), select the required points and intervals
-- Deactivate `Energy per Tarif`, then all the measurements will vom on T1 (Tarif 1).
+- Deactivate `Energy per Tariff`, then all the measurements will come on T1 (Tariff 1).
 Otherwise we have to read two measurements (T1 & T2)

 ### Get DEV-EUI, AppEUI and AppKey
 - press button `->` until settings-page
 - then press `v` until you see "LoRa DevEUI"
 - a further press on `v` brings you to the AppKey, so see it, you have to press the `service` button on upper right below red plate shortly with a thin screwdriver.
 - JoinEUI (formerly AppEUI): `10 2C EF 00 00 00 00 00` on every meter
-- Change in settings the Antanna to `External` if needed
+- Change in settings the antenna to `External` if needed

   - screwdriver-press on `service` button on upper right below red plate shortly to enter settings
   - `v` button to change to `External`